WE WOULD LOVE

 became a fad, and indoor riding academies, similar to roller rinks, could be found in

 ||Ordinary or Penny Farthing: These are better know as the "high wheelers".
 It is

 more comfortable to ride than its predecessor, but it requires an acrobat so they

 popularity has always been limited.
 This was the first all metal machine to appeared.

-(Previous to this metallurgy was not advanced enough to provide metal which was strong
+(Prior to this metallurgy was not advanced enough to provide metal strong

-enough to make small, light parts out of.)
+enough to make small, light parts.)
 The pedals were still attached

 directly to the

 front wheel with no freewheeling mechanism.
 Solid rubber tires and the long spokes of the

 large front wheel provided a much smoother ride than its predecessor.
 The front wheels